Program Areas - Green Purchasing

 - Alternative Fueled Vehicles - http://www.eere.energy.gov/vehiclesandfuels/epact/

 - BioPreferred - http://www.usda.gov/biopreferred

 An excellent training presentation explaining Green Purchasing has been prepared by Dana Arnold, Office of the Federal Environmental Executive.
 This presentation explains each program, introduces applicable Federal Acquistion Regulation (FAR) clauses, and shares success stories.
-To view this presentation please click HERE.
+Click here to view the Green Purchasing training presentation.

 An excellent website for green product information and requirements can be found at https://sftool.gov/greenprocurement.

 Affirmative Procurement requires the government and its contractors to purchase products with recycled content, thus creating a huge demand for items made with recycled products.
 The increased demand for recycled products encourages the development of new products, increases the number of companies producing recycled content products, strengthens the recycled product market, reduces the solid waste in our landfills, and decreases the depletion of our natural resources.

 The Environmental Protection Agency (EPA) has designated a list of items, which can be made with recovered material in the Comprehensive Procurement Guidelines (CPG).
 The minimum-recovered content standards for designated and recommended practices for procurement of such items are published in Recovered Materials Advisory Notices (RMANs) and vary from item to item.
 A complete list of CPG designated items, content standards, and sources for purchasing items can be found on the EPA CPG page.
 The eight categories of items which must be purchased with recycled content are:

 - Transportation Products

 - Vehicular Products

 - Miscellaneous Products